How Does LendingTree Get Paid?

 Travel perks

-• $250 credit for any qualifying air travel expenses.
-These include seat upgrades, ticket change/cancellation fees and onboard food.
-Like the airline credit on The Platinum Card® from American Express, you must pick an airline it applies to each year
+• $250 credit for air travel expenses, which may include seat upgrades, ticket change/cancellation fees and onboard food.
+Like the airline credit on The Platinum Card® from American Express, you must pick an airline to apply it to each year

-• VIP amenities at select Ritz-Carlton properties, Fairmont and Park Hyatt properties
+• VIP amenities at select Ritz-Carlton properties and Fairmont and Park Hyatt properties

 Other benefits

-Aside from its travel perks, the UBS Visa Infinite Credit Card also offers a hefty suite of travel and purchase protections that make it well worth it for frequent travelers:
+Aside from its travel perks, the UBS Visa Infinite Credit Cardoffers a suite of travel and purchase protections:

 • Primary car rental insurance, including collision, damage and theft insurance coverage up to the value of most rental cars.
 Cardholders also get rental car discounts at companies including Avis, National, Audi Silvercar, Enterprise, Alamo and more.